nordin-johan/cServer/README.md

 # cServer
 Proof of work | A simple custom built Web Server written in 2018.
-* A single-threaded, asynchronous, non-blocking web server which serves static html files on a user defined port
+* A single-threaded, asynchronous, non-blocking web server which serves static html files on a user defined port.

 ## Compile
 From terminal: